Flossing and its importance to oral hygiene

-After you’ve brushed the fronts, backs and tops of your teeth, you need to get between them – to get to areas beyond the reach of your toothbrush.
+Flossing… it’s as important as brushing.
+After you’ve brushed the fronts, backs and tops of your teeth, you need to get between them – to get to areas belong the reach of your toothbrush.
 Did you know if you don’t floss you’re leaving as much as 40% of your tooth surfaces untouched and uncleaned?

 Interdental cleaning makes your teeth and gums feel clean because it reaches areas a toothbrush can’t reach.
 It also keeps your breath fresh and, more importantly, it can stop gum disease in its tracks.
 Besides keeping your gums healthy, flossing can also play a role in preventing tooth decay from developing in between your teeth.

 How to floss

 Take about 40cm of floss and loosely wrap most of it around each middle finger (wrapping more around one finger than the other) leaving an inch of floss in between.

 With your thumbs and index fingers holding the floss taut, gently slide it down between your teeth, while being careful not to snap it down on your gums.

 Curve the floss around each tooth in a ‘C’ shape and gently move it up and down the sides of each tooth, including under the gumline.
 Unroll a new section of floss as you move from tooth to tooth.